wcsnrtombs is like wcsrtombs, except that the number of wide characters to be converted, starting at src, is limited to nwc.

 The conversion can stop for three reasons:

-nws wide characters have been converted without encountering a null wide character code, or the length limit forces a stop.
+nws wide characters have been converted without encountering a L'\0', or the length limit forces a stop.
 In this case, src is left pointing to the next wide character to be converted, and the number bytes written to dest is returned.

-The wide-character string has been completely converted, including the terminating null wide character code (which has the side effect of bringing back ps to the initial state).
-In this case, src is set to NULL, and the number of bytes written to dest, excluding the terminating null wide character code, is returned.
+The wide-character string has been completely converted, including the terminating L'\0' (which has the side effect of bringing back ps to the initial state).
+In this case, src is set to NULL, and the number of bytes written to dest, excluding the terminating '\0' byte, is returned.

 If dest is NULL, len is ignored, and the conversion proceeds as above, except that the converted bytes are not written out to memory, and that no destination length limit exists.

-The programmer shall ensure that there is room for at least len bytes at dest.
+The programmer must ensure that there is room for at least len bytes at dest.

 Passing NULL as ps is not multi-thread safe.